osiegmar/billomat4j/README.md

 > :hand: Due to the unversioned Billomat API, the regular breaking changes, the lack of a changelog,
 > ongoing documentation errors and the ignorant support team, the active development and maintenance
 > of this project has been stopped.
-Pull requests with proper test cases might still be accepted.

 ## Requirements